Colonoscopy is one method of screening for colorectal cancer. Other methods are also effective and available.

 According to BMJ guidelines, yearly FIT or regular sigmoidoscopy or colonoscopy has reduced the incidence of the cancer.
 However, they note, the incidence reduction of FIT is small, compared with those of sigmoidoscopy and colonoscopy.

 Colonoscopies and sigmoidoscopies can help prevent colorectal cancer by finding adenomas, which appear before a tumor develops.

-The American College of Physicians recommend the following as options for screening for adults with an average risk of colorectal cancer between the ages of 50 and 75 years:
+The ACP recommend the following options for adults aged 50–75 with an average risk of colorectal cancer:

 - a colonoscopy every 10 years

-- a sigmoidoscopy every 10 years plus fecal testing every 2 years
+- a sigmoidoscopy every 10 years plus FIT every 2 years